stan-dev/design-docs/designs/0004-sparse-matrices.md

 ```

-The size and non-zero indices for sparse matrices in the must be defined in the data block.
+The size and non-zero indices for sparse matrices in the paramter blocks must be defined in the data block.
 This is because Stan's I/O and posterior analysis infrastructure assumes the same full specification in each iteration of the model.

 ## Full Example Model

-In my dream mindscape, here is how a user could write a gaussian process that uses sparse matrices.
+Below is a full example model that uses sparse vectors and matrices for data and parameters
 ```stan
 data {
   int<lower=1> N; // Vec size